pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection command-group
 ------------------------

-The **connection** command-group defines subcommands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the
+The **connection** command-group defines commands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the